Abadie's Kappa and Weighting Estimators of the Local Average Treatment Effect: Introduction

-In this paper we provide a comprehensive treatment of both approaches to constructing weighting estimators of the LATE\@.
-We begin with an observation that \citeauthor{Abadie2003}'s \citeyearpar{Abadie2003} theorem lends itself to constructing a number of consistent estimators of the LATE, only one of which is normalized.
-We argue that this estimator, which is different from the normalized version of \citeauthor{Tan2006}'s \citeyearpar{Tan2006} estimator, is likely to dominate the other kappa weighting estimators in most cases.
-Unlike many other papers that stress the importance of normalization, we also provide an objective and intuitively appealing criterion that differentiates the normalized from the unnormalized estimators.
-Indeed, we demonstrate that the former, unlike the latter, satisfy the properties of \emph{(i)} translation invariance and \emph{(ii)} scale invariance with respect to the natural logarithm.
-This ensures that the normalized estimators are not sensitive to the centering of the outcome variable or, when estimating the LATE in logs, to the units of measurement of the untransformed outcome \citep[cf.][]{CR2022}.
+In this paper we unify and provide a comprehensive treatment of the two approaches to constructing weighting estimators of the LATE\@.
+We begin with an observation that the existing identification results enable the construction of multiple consistent estimators of the LATE, only two of which are normalized.
+One normalized estimator is the sample analogue of a particular expression in \cite{AC2018}, based on \cite{Abadie2003}.
+However, it is also straightforward, as in \cite{UysalDiss}, to construct a normalized version of \citeauthor{Tan2006}'s \citeyearpar{Tan2006} and \citeauthor{Frolich2007}'s \citeyearpar{Frolich2007} estimator and to interpret it through the lens of ``kappa weighting.''
+We argue that these two normalized estimators are likely to dominate the unnormalized weighting estimators of the LATE in many cases.
+Unlike most other papers that stress the importance of normalization, we also provide an objective and intuitively appealing criterion that differentiates the normalized from the unnormalized estimators; see also \cite{Tille1998} and \cite{AM2013}.
+Indeed, we demonstrate that the former class of estimators, unlike the latter, satisfies the properties of \emph{(i)} translation invariance and \emph{(ii)} scale invariance with respect to the natural logarithm.
+This ensures that the normalized estimators are not sensitive to the centering of the outcome variable or, when estimating the LATE in logs, to the units of measurement of the untransformed outcome \citep[cf.][]{CR2023}.

-Perhaps surprisingly, we also identify an important context, namely settings with one-sided noncompliance, in which certain unnormalized estimators have a major advantage over their normalized counterparts.
-Indeed, we demonstrate that a particular unnormalized estimator is based on a denominator that is bounded away from zero whenever there are no always-takers, that is, individuals who participate in the treatment regardless of the value of the instrument.
-Such boundedness is an important property for a ratio estimator \citep[cf.][]{ASS2019}.
-Interestingly, we also show that this particular unnormalized estimator is, in fact, identical to \citeauthor{Tan2006}'s \citeyearpar{Tan2006} original weighting estimator.
-There is also another unnormalized estimator, which has not been studied before and whose denominator is bounded away from zero whenever there are no never-takers, that is, individuals who never participate in the treatment.
+We also identify an important context, namely settings with one-sided noncompliance, in which certain estimators have an additional advantage: they are based on a denominator that is strictly greater than zero by construction.
+This is the case for \emph{(i)} \citeauthor{Tan2006}'s \citeyearpar{Tan2006} and \citeauthor{Frolich2007}'s \citeyearpar{Frolich2007} unnormalized estimator whenever there are no always-takers, that is, individuals who participate in the treatment regardless of the value of the instrument; \emph{(ii)} a different unnormalized estimator whenever there are no never-takers, that is, individuals who never participate in the treatment; and \emph{(iii)} the normalized estimator originally proposed by \cite{UysalDiss} in both of these cases.
+We recommend this last estimator for wider use in practice.